microsoft/PythonProgrammingPuzzles/solvers/gpt3/README.md

 much faster and just output the results.
 The cacheing makes it deterministic so it should give the same exact results when re-run.

-## Contact

-If you are interested in reproducing the exact results of the paper, please contact the authors to ensure the exact same query results.